jzendo/jQuery.cascadeSelect/README.md

-# jquery.cascadeSelect
+# jQuery Cascade Select

-A jquery plugin is for cascade selects.
+A cascade select plugin for jQuery.
+Please view index.html for detail.
-Read index.html(also as demo) for detail.